galeone/galeone.github.io/_posts/2017-01-10-anaysis-of-dropout.md

 $$ r(q) = \frac{\eta}{q} \in [\eta = \lim_{q \rightarrow 1} r(q), +\infty =  \lim_{q \rightarrow 0} r(q)] $$

-For this reason, from now on we'll call $q$ **boosting factor**, because it boosts the learning rate.
-Moreover, we'll call $r(q)$ the **effective learning rate**.
+For this reason, from now on we'll call $$q$$ **boosting factor** because it boosts the learning rate.
+Moreover, we'll call $$r(q)$$ the **effective learning rate**.

-The effective learning rate, thus, is higher respect to the learning rate chosen: for this reason normalizations that constraint the parameter values can help to simplify the learning rate selection process.
+The effective learning rate, thus, is higher respect to the learning rate chosen: for this reason normalizations that constrain the parameter values can help to simplify the learning rate selection process.

 # Summary

 1. Dropout exists in two versions: direct (not commonly implemented) and inverted
 2. Dropout on a single neuron can be modeled using a Bernoulli random variable
-3. Dropout on a set of neruons can be modeled using a Binimial random variable
+3. Dropout on a set of neurons can be modeled using a Binomial random variable
 4. Even if the probability of dropping exactly $$np$$ neurons is low, $$np$$ neurons are dropped on average on a layer of $$n$$ neurons.
 5. Inverted Dropout boost the learning rate
 6. Inverted Dropout should be using together with other normalization techniques that constrain the parameter values in order to simplify the learning rate selection procedure